Bacteria Cells exchange bits of DNA like an all you can eat smorgasbord.

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this information from The Explanation, Bacteria conjugation – Kiss, Mate and Transfer
+Please use the Social Network links just below to share this information from The Explanation, Bacteria Cell Exchange– Kiss, Mate and Transfer